Logiqx/wsw-results/docs/ukwa/README.md

 ### Overview

-There is a desire amongst UKWA sailors to tweak the rules of the Speed Championships so that moderately windy days can be valid legs.
-The current speed criteria are a simplification of the ISWC rulebook which applies to international speed windsurfing competitions.
-Whilst the ISWC rules work fine for very windy days and gentle days, they don't always work well for moderately windy days at the UKWA Speed Championship.
+There is a desire amongst UKWA sailors to tweak the rules of the Speed Championships so that moderately windy days can become valid legs.
+The current criteria are a simplification of the ISWC rulebook, which applies to international speed windsurfing competitions.
+Whilst the ISWC rules work fine for very windy days and gentle days, they don't always work so well for moderately windy days at the UKWA Speed Championship.

 The average ability of a UKWA competitor is lower than that of an international competitor, so use of the ISWC silver fleet criteria for the more capable UKWA competitors seems most appropriate.
 This proposal is for the use of silver fleet criteria from the ISWC rules (i.e. 28 knots for shore course, 26 knots for harbour course), applied only to the mens pro + gold fleets when determining whether a leg is valid.

-Weymouth Speed Week are also considering some craft-specific "fun" series to encourage daily participation from everyone.
-The "fun" series would be similar to the UKWA series, but with differing speed criteria.
-The speed criteria for sailboards would use the "bronze" fleet criteria from the ISWC rulebook (i.e. 26 knots for shore course, 24 knots for harbour course), applied only to the mens pro + gold fleets / open class for kites.
+Weymouth Speed Week are also considering craft-specific "fun" series to encourage daily participation.
+The "fun" series would be similar to the UKWA series, but with different speed criteria.
+The criteria for sailboards would use the "bronze" fleet speeds from the ISWC rulebook (i.e. 26 knots for shore course, 24 knots for harbour course), applied only to the mens pro + gold fleets / open class (kites).